raspberrypilearning/pride-prejudice-zombies/en/step_8.md

 - So far you've been working on just a few sentences, but the code you have written will work on large texts as well.

-- There are a huge number of books, now in the public domain, that are available on the [Project Gutenberg website](https://www.gutenberg.org/).
-Included in the archive is Jane Austen's book - [Pride and Prejudice](https://www.gutenberg.org/files/1342/1342-0.txt)
+- There are a huge number of books in the public domain.
+They are available on the [Project Gutenberg website](https://www.gutenberg.org/).
+Included in the archive is Jane Austen's book [*Pride and Prejudice*](https://www.gutenberg.org/files/1342/1342-0.txt).

-- You can use Python, to fetch this book from the website, but you'll need to use the requests module.
-Import the module, along with your other modules.
+- You can use Python to fetch this book from the website, but you'll need to use the `requests` module.
+Import the module along with your other modules.

 	```python
 	import re